Private AI Assistant

 Comparing to cloud-only assistants

-You're evaluating whether screen-aware AI is worth the trust tradeoff.
+You're deciding whether screen-aware help is worth the trust tradeoff.

 - 01Check where keys live (Keychain vs vendor cloud).